Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_25_Deseq2Introduction/group_25_FinalPaper.md

 After we get the p-adjust, we can visualize the data.

 ![6](https://github.com/JohnChen034/BENG183_2023Fall_Applied-Genomic-Technologies/assets/76548988/cb6ebe91-0a03-485d-bfa4-79c184db8e95)

 ## Data Visualization
 There are many types of data visualizations for DESeq2 and differential expression tools.

 ### Volcano Plots
 We can plot the log2 fold change and the log2 p value.
 The y axis determines the significance of a particular gene.
 The x axis determines if the gene was up-regulated or down-regulated.
-The most significant genes are the data points that are to the top left and top right.
+The most significant genes are the data points that are to the top left and top right [9][3].

 ![volcanoplot.PNG](volcanoplot.PNG)

 ### IGV
 We can map the reads to the IGV tool to visualize the read alignments.
 This is for quality control to make sure that all the reads used in differential expression tools are valid.
-If the reads for each of the samples do not line up, that means there is an issue in one of the previous steps.
+If the reads for each of the samples do not line up, that means there is an issue in one of the previous steps[2].

 ![igvplot.PNG](igvplot.PNG)

 ### Heatmaps
 We can visualize the gene expression per gene per sample.
 For the columns, we have each sample.
 They are usually grouped with similar samples.
 For the rows, we have the genes expressions we are studying.
 Blue means down-regulation, red is up-regulation, and the intensity of the color determines how regulated the gene is.
 We can visually if the groups of samples do have a difference in gene expression.
-In this case, it does!
+In this case, it does[1]!

 ![heatmapplot.PNG](heatmapplot.PNG)

 ## Other Differential Expression Tools and Usage

-Below are the ROC curves of the programs.
+[5] Below are the ROC curves of the programs.
 Essentially, the more the curve hugs the left and top side, the more accurate the model is.
 If a curve has such optimal shape, that maximizes the area under the curve which means the True Positive Rate is maximal for the largest area using False Positive Rate values.
 A line that goes diagonally describes a function that would give the answer half of the time.

 ![12859_2019_2599_Fig2_HTML.webp](12859_2019_2599_Fig2_HTML.webp)